 Delete SQL Server Roles using SSMS

-Once you select Delete option from context menu, below shown window will be opened.
+Once you select the Delete option, the following window will open.
 Click OK to delete the server role.

-The SQL Server provides DROP SERVER ROLE command to delete the existing roles
+The SQL Server provides DROP SERVER ROLE command to delete or drop the existing roles

 -- Create New SQL Roles USE [master] GO DROP SERVER ROLE [udr_dbcreator]; -- This is Role Name GO